FlynnOConnell/clustersort/docs/index.rst

 ==========

 1. Fork the repository.
-2. Create your feature bra  nch.
+2. Create your feature branch.
 3. Commit your changes.
 4. Open a pull request.